Manila Economic and Cultural Office

 In addition to its Taipei Office, it also maintains Extension Offices in Kaohsiung and Taichung.

 Its counterpart body in the Philippines is the Taipei Economic and Cultural Office in the Philippines in Manila.

+In September 2025, Corazon Padiernos was designated as Officer in Charge and Resident Representative of the office, after Cheloy Garafil was elected as Secretary General of the House of Representatives of the Philippines.

+List of chair and resident representative

+List of Chair and Resident Representative (1989–present):